stronnag/fl2xui/docs/docs/index.md

         "ge-name" :  "/Applications/Google Earth Pro.app/Contents/MacOS/Google Earth"

-  It is also unlikely that it will actually load your files, MacOS appears not to behave as other OS.
+    It is also unlikely that macOS will actually load your files into Earth.
 Advice on how to resolve this would be appreciated.

 ## Author and Licence